PSUThings/PSU/README.md

 The rear adapters are stl files ready for 3d printing, the original design files i couldnt find, but shouldnt be needed.
 No licence, do what you want with the files.

 As suggested by someone, here is the links to oshpark.
-These should be easier for people who have no idea how to get a psb made but can solder well.
+These should be easier for people who have no idea how to get a pcb made but can solder well.

 DreamPSU
 https://oshpark.com/shared_projects/REVINxcE